List of British films of 2017: British award winners

 Dev Patel received the BAFTA award and multiple best supporting actor nominations for his performance in Lion.

 Aaron Taylor-Johnson received the Golden Globe award for best supporting actor in Nocturnal Animals.

 Andrew Garfield received multiple Best Actor nominations for his performance in Hacksaw Ridge.

 Naomie Harris received multiple Best Supporting Actress nominations for her performance in Moonlight.

 Hugh Grant received multiple Best Supporting Actor nominations for his performance in Florence Foster Jenkins.

 Ken Loach received multiple nominations for his film I, Daniel Blake.

 Orlando von Einsiedel and Joanna Natasegara received the BAFTA award for their documentary short The White Helmets.

-Mika Levi, received multiple Best Original Score nominations for her work in Jackie.
+Mica Levi received multiple Best Original Score nominations for her work in Jackie.

 Listed here are the British winners and nominees at the three most prestigious film award ceremonies in the English-speaking world: the Academy Awards, British Academy Film Awards and Golden Globe Awards, that were held during 2017, celebrating the best films of 2016.
 The British nominations were led by Lion, with Fantastic Beasts and Where to Find Them and Florence Foster Jenkins going on to win a number of technical awards.
 British films did, however, notably lose out to Moonlight and La La Land from the United States.